 Energy drinks also can be used to help you stay awake during a long shift or to improve memory and concentration for a short time, but there have been enough adverse events related to energy drinks that you should approach them with caution.
 OPSS classifies them as having moderate potential benefit with moderate to high risk.
 Don’t substitute energy drinks for sports drinks or water.

 Tobacco use causes more harm than good.
 Although the nicotine in tobacco might calm anxiety or improve concentration in active tobacco users, those effects are really just calming users’ withdrawal symptoms.
 Nicotine has not been shown to improve performance in people who don’t normally use it.
 Both cigarette smoke and smokeless tobacco (dip/chew) cause cancer.
 Smoking also delays the healing process and increases the risk of overuse injuries, such as stress fractures.
-(Vaping is relatively new, so it’s too soon to know the long-term effects of using e-cigarettes/vaping nicotine.)

 Alcohol consumed in light to moderate amounts (up to 14 drinks per week for men and up to 7 drinks per week for women) can be beneficial to heart health, has been linked to lower risk of developing type 2 diabetes, and helps moderate your body’s stress response.
 In short, there is some evidence that having a drink to unwind after work can be good for you.
 But heavy drinking can not only undo these benefits, it can lead to issues at home and at work.
 As with most things, moderation is key.